aspose-words/Aspose.Words-API-References-Tutorials/english/net/find-and-replace-text/ignore-text-inside-delete-revisions/_index.md

 #### Q: What is Aspose.Words for .NET?

 A: Aspose.Words for .NET is a powerful library for creating, editing and converting Word documents into .NET applications.
-It offers many advanced features for working with documents, including revision management.
+It offers many advanced features for Words Processing with documents, including revision management.

 #### Q: How to create a new document in Aspose.Words for .NET?